oksana-c/uc_fedex/README.txt

 allows you to quote FedEx shipping costs to your customer during checkout, and lets your customer select FedEx services from among the shipping choices.

-In the initial release, it gives administrators the ability to specify which FedEx services to quote, along with various options regarding packaging and pickup/dropoff.
+It gives administrators the ability to specify which FedEx services to quote, along with various options regarding packaging and pickup/dropoff.
 The module will submit, retrieve, and display a quote in the checkout page when the user clicks on "Calculate Shipping Rates" or when a shipping addreses is entered.

-Also included is a function that lets you track packages and display the tracking information - this is not interfaced into the store administration menus yet, but it does work if you want to use it to create your own tracking page.
+Also included is a function that lets you track packages and display the tracking information - this is not interfaced into the store menus, it is provided merely for reference.
+A completely integrated tracking solution for FedEx, UPS, and USPS may be found at http://drupal.org/project/uc_tracking.

 This module still has limitations and some hardwired values, which I've tried to document here and in the code.